Journeyman Johnson leads Broncos' backups past Cowboys 17-7

 Brandon McManus sent the Broncos into halftime with a 17-0 lead by nailing a 52-yarder at the end of the first half.

-The game marked Nathaniel Hackett's debut as an NFL head coach and the introduction of the Broncos' new Walton-Penner ownership group, which purchased the team from the Pat Bowlen Trust for a record $4.65 billion, and new team president Damani Leech.
+The game also marked the introduction of the Broncos’ new Walton-Penner ownership group, which purchased the team from the Pat Bowlen Trust for a record $4.65 billion, and new team president Damani Leech.

-P.J.
-Locke intercepted Cooper's fourth-and-2 pass from the Denver 38 in the first quarter and both of Dallas' QBs were sacked once.

 Even though Wilson didn’t play, the crowd was relatively large for a preseason game — 64,541.